Unboxed-Software/solana-course/content/close-mint.md

 	}
 }
 ```
 Now we can run `npm start`.
-We will see that program throws error along with the program logs.
+We will see that the program throws an error along with the program logs.

 ### 3.3 Burning the supply

-Now we will burn the supply of the mint.
+Now we will burn the supply of the mint to bring the supply back to zero.

 ```ts
 async function main(){